 Presentation is key to a great cocktail experience.
 We drink with our eyes first, so you want your creation to look as appealing as it tastes.
 One common mistake is over-shaking, which can make the drink cloudy and overly diluted.
 A short, vigorous shake for about 12-15 seconds is all you need to chill and mix your ingredients perfectly.
 When you strain the cocktail into your prepared glass, do it with a steady hand to avoid splashes.
 Taking a moment to ensure a clean pour and a perfectly placed garnish shows attention to detail that your guests—and you—will appreciate.

-Pro Tips for a Better-Tasting Drink
+Expert Tips for a Better-Tasting Cocktail

 Once you’ve mastered the basic recipe, you can start playing with the details that turn a good cocktail into a truly memorable one.
 It’s all about understanding how the ingredients interact and making small adjustments to suit your personal taste.
 Think of it less like strict science and more like creative cooking—a little tweak here and there can make all the difference.
 These tips will help you refine your technique and create a perfectly balanced, delicious drink every single time.
 It starts with paying attention to the quality of your ingredients and ends with understanding how to make them work together in harmony.